PhiFEM/Poisson-Dirichlet-FEniCS/README.md

 bash pull-image.sh
 ```

-> **Note:** Depending on your container engine, you might need super-user privileges, in this case uses:
+> **Note:** Depending on your container engine, you might need super-user privileges, in this case use:
 > ```bash
 > sudo -E bash pull-image.sh
 > ```